-During 2008, there were no cases of HUS reported in Davis County.
+During 2009, there were two cases of HUS reported in Davis County.

 8% of those who are diagnosed with E.coli 0157:H7 will progress on to HUS (Hemolytic Uremic Syndrome) or TTP (Throbotic thrombocytopenic purpura).
 Other diseases or conditions may also cause HUS (pneumococcal pneumonia, pregnancy and/or postpartum, AIDS, and certain medications).
 Although most pediatric HUS cases are caused by E.coli 0157:H7, the adult TTP cases have an unknown etiology.